Busójárás - The Hungarian festival to ward off winter.

 Trang phục của Bruso làm từ lông cừu.

-Busós's costume is made of sheep's wool, his mask is made of wood.
+Busós's costume is made of sheep's wool, and his mask is made of wood.
 Photo: MTI/Sóki Tamás

-The festival is based on a legend that the people of Mohács drove out invaders hundreds of years ago.
-During the Ottoman occupation, the locals were forced to flee the town and hide in the nearby marshes.
-One stormy night, on the advice of an old man named Šokac, a group of people dressed in scary masks, made rattling objects and returned to Mohács, causing the invaders to flee, thinking they were demons.
-At night, the Šokci crossed the Danube in their boats and drove the Ottomans away.
+The festival originates from a legend about the Mohács people repelling invaders hundreds of years ago.
+During the Ottoman occupation, the local people were forced to flee the town and take refuge in the nearby swamps.
+One stormy night, following the advice of an old Šokac, a group of people, wearing terrifying masks and making rattling noises, returned to Mohács, causing the invaders to flee in fear, thinking they were demons.
+That night, the Šokac people crossed the Danube River in their boats and drove out the Ottoman army.

-Although the story has no historical basis, the legend of Busós remains popular among the townspeople.
-Not only does it serve as a re-enactment of past events, today the festival is held to ward off winter and celebrate the arrival of spring.
+Despite the fact that the story has no historical basis, the legend of Busós remains very popular among the townspeople.
+Not only does it serve to reenact past events, but today, the festival is held to ward off winter and welcome the arrival of spring.

 Empty